repeaterjs/repeater/README.md

 }, SlidingBuffer(20));
 ```

-In the above code, the oldest messages will be dropped when there are more than 20 outstanding messages from the websocket.
-The `@channel/channel` package comes with three default `ChannelBuffer` classes: `FixedBuffer`, which causes pushes to park only when the buffer is full; `DroppingBuffer`, which drops the newest values when the buffer is full; and `SlidingBuffer`, which will drop the oldest values when the buffer is full.
-Because `DroppingBuffer` and `SlidingBuffer` drop messages, using them will ensure that calls to `push` will never throw.
-You can define custom buffer classes to add more complex value-dropping behavior to channels.
+In the above code, the oldest messages from the websocket are dropped when there are more than twenty outstanding messages.
+The `@channel/channel` package comes with three buffer classes: `FixedBuffer`, which causes pending pushes only when the buffer is full; `DroppingBuffer`, which drops the *newest* values when the buffer is full; and `SlidingBuffer`, which drops the *oldest* values when the buffer is full.
+Because `DroppingBuffer` and `SlidingBuffer` drop values, using them means that calls to `push` will never throw.
+You can define your own buffer classes to give channels more complex value-dropping behaviors.

+## Available packages

+In addition to the `@channel/channel` packages which exports

+Further reading: